This post may contain affiliate links. Read our disclosure here.

 A couple of years ago I saw The Nester post about some velvet pumpkins she received.
 I thought they were so interesting!
 I recently went on a hunt to find a DIY version of them.
 Sadie Priss provided a step by step tutorial for these beauties.
 She used crush velvet cut into a circle, filled the velvet with a rice/polyfill combination and gathered the edges to sew them shut.
 One top, she glued abandoned stems that she found in a local pumpkin patch (definitely a cheap solution).
 If you can’t find stems so easily, you can buy a cheap pumpkin, cut off the stem and cook the pumpkin seeds while you’re working on this craft!

-Do you have an interesting alternative of decorating with pumpkins??
+Do you have an interesting alternative for decorating with pumpkins?
+Let us know in the comments!

 Check out more Fall pumpkins on our Pinterest page!